rover33/angular-2-refactor/README.md

 <!-- This needs an hour and a half or more.
 Hour is not enough -->

+>**Note:** This will be a pair programming activity.
+Please select one developer's machine to work on, but make sure you share your code with your partner before leaving class.

 # Angular 2 Refactoring Lab

 ## Set Up